Jon Anderson

 Yes

-Winterland, San Francisco
+Winterland, San Francisco, California

 March 15, 1974

-All photos by David Miller
+Photos by David Miller

 Chris Squire

 Yes began in 1968, when Jon Anderson (from Accrington, Lancashire), a singer and a former member of The Warriors, happened to cross paths with Chris Squire (from Kingsbury, London), a bassist and a former member of The Syn.
-The two British musicians, who shared a keen interest in the music of Simon and Garfunkel, played together in Mabel Greer's Toyshop, which soon became Yes, with Peter Banks on guitar, Tony Kaye on keyboards, and Bill Bruford on drums.
+The two British musicians, who shared a keen interest in the music of Simon & Garfunkel, played together in Mabel Greer's Toyshop, which soon became Yes, with Peter Banks on guitar, Tony Kaye on keyboards, and Bill Bruford on drums.
 Their first album, Yes, was released on Atlantic Records in 1969, followed by Time and a Word (with most of the tracks featuring a full orchestra) in 1970.

 Steve Howe

-In common with other British bands of the late 1960s (The Moody Blues, Pink Floyd, Hawkwind, King Crimson, Procol Harum, Jethro Tull, Renaissance, Van der Graaf Generator), Yes strove to expand the musical potential of rock'n'roll.
+In common with other British bands of the late 1960s (The Moody Blues, Pink Floyd, Hawkwind, King Crimson, Procol Harum, Jethro Tull, Renaissance, Van der Graaf Generator), Yes strove to expand the musical potential of rock 'n' roll.
 Their adventurous approach was founded on an expert combination of vocal harmonies, long compositions with majestic structures, and a high degree of superlative musicianship.
 By the time of their third album, The Yes Album (1971), they had succeeded in shaping their symphonic sound to near perfection.
 Fragile (1971) and Close to the Edge (1972) were further examples of their musical growth.

 Chris Squire, Rick Wakeman